JOIN NOW

 APPLICATION PROCESS

 Anyone is welcome to attend our orientation meetings for information about our unit and training program.
 Incoming classes have limited seats.
 New members are asked to fill out the appropriate application completely and truthfully.
-Digital applications were due by Thursday, September 21, 2023.
+Digital applications are due by Friday, September 19, 2025.

 Interviews with applicants will be scheduled and conducted by our Advisors and Officers.
 The results of those interviews in conjunction with application submissions will be used for final selection prior to the start of our training year.